godotengine/godot-docs/tutorials/editor/script_editor.rst

 copy the relative path of the file.
 On this menu:

-You can also use **Move Up** and **Move Down** to change the order of the file, or use **Sort** to sort all files alphabetically. **Toggle Scripts Panel** hides the panel, which can be displayed again using the right arrow on the status bar.
+You can also use **Move Up** and **Move Down** to change the order of the file, or use **Sort** to sort all files alphabetically. **Toggle Files Panel** hides the panel, which can be displayed again using the right arrow on the status bar.
 **Close Docs** closes all opened in-class reference documents leaving only script files open. **Show in FileSystem** finds and highlights the file in the